-This function returns a pointer to a newly allocated instance of a stepping function of type T for a system of \dim dimensions.
+This function returns a pointer to a newly allocated instance of a stepping function of type T for a system of dimensions.
 Please note that if you use a stepper method that requires access to a driver object, it is advisable to use a driver allocation method, which automatically allocates a stepper, too.

+'''

+int gsl_odeiv2_step_reset (gsl_odeiv2_step s)

+'''

-int gsl_odeiv2_step_reset ($gsl_odeiv2_step s$) [Function] This function resets the stepping function s.
+This function resets the stepping function s.
 It should be used whenever the next use of s will not be a continuation of a previous step.

+'''

+void gsl_odeiv2_step_free (gsl_odeiv2_step s)

+'''

-void $gsl_odeiv2_step_free (gsl_odeiv2_step s)$ [Function] This function frees all the memory associated with the stepping function s.
+This function frees all the memory associated with the stepping function s.

+'''

+const char gsl_odeiv2_step_name (const gsl_odeiv2_step s)

+'''

-const char gsl_odeiv2_step_name (const gsl_odeiv2_step s) [Function] This function returns a pointer to the name of the stepping function.
-For example, would print something like step method is 'rkf45'.
+This function returns a pointer to the name of the stepping function.
+For example: